tabularis-ai/be_great/README.md

   </a>
 </p>

 Our GReaT framework leverages the power of advanced pretrained Transformer language models to produce high-quality synthetic tabular data.
 Generate new data samples effortlessly with our user-friendly API in just a few lines of code.
 Please see our [publication](https://arxiv.org/pdf/2210.06280) for more details.

+Our framework has also been adopted in practice on [Google’s Kaggle platform](https://www.kaggle.com/code/inversion/make-synthetic-crab-age-data), where it has been used to generate synthetic datasets across multiple competitions.

 &nbsp;